Saint John's Eve: Norway

 In Norway, as elsewhere in Scandinavian countries, this event is celebrated with a communal bonfire.
 The event is also known as Jonsok, meaning "wake of Saint John".

+Paraguay

+The religious festival of San Juan, on June 24, begins the night of the vigil (June 23), with music, songs, dances and games around a large bonfire.
+An essential element of the festival is fire, an extremely important element for the Guarani culture related to wisdom.
+Neighbors gather to participate in games and contests that often have traditional Guarani names.
+The most dangerous of the games is "pelota tata" a rag ball soaked in oil or kerosene.
+The ball ignites and turns into a ball of fire that circulates among the crowd and is kicked by people to try to scare it away.
+The "tatá ári jehasa" is also dangerous: It means walking barefoot on a 5 m meter bed of coals.

+They also play "toro candil", where someone wears a helmet in the shape of a bull's head with flaming horns and runs among the crowd pretending to be a bull.
+The "yvyra sy'ĩ" (Spanish "árbol resvaloso" English "resplendent tree") is the contest of trying to climb a greased mast, which has some prize hanging from the tip.
+The "Casamiento Koyguá" (Koyguá Marriage) is a simulated peasant wedding for fun, there is another version that would be the "Casamiento Forzado" (Forced Marriage) where a woman and a man are accused and forced to marry with all the details of a wedding.
+The "kambuchi jejoká" is a piñata made with a ceramic jar, which has to be broken with a wooden stick while the participant is blindfolded.
+The festival ends when "el Judas Kai" is lit, a life-size doll filled with explosives and fireworks.
+Many time it's made to look like a hated or unpopular person in the community.

 Philippines

-In Philippines, the festival is a celebration of thanksgiving done in the traditional “basaan” or dousing of water among children and grown-ups on the streets as a way of sharing the blessings.
-Parade, street dance competition and other activities liven up the annual celebration.
+In the Philippines, the festival is a thanksgiving celebration done through the traditional “basaan” (dousing of water among children and grown-ups) on the streets as a way of sharing Saint John's blessings.
+Parades, street dance competitions and other activities liven up the annual celebration.

 Poland

+Conventional Polish celebrations of midsummer are a mix of pagan and Christian influences.
 In Poland the festival is known as 'noc świętojańska' (Christian) or 'Noc Kupały' (Kupala Night) and 'sobótka' (pagan).
 Traditional folk rituals include groups of young men and women singing ritual songs to each other.
 The young women may wear crowns fashioned from wild flowers, which are later thrown into a nearby pond or lake.
 The boys/young men may then swim out to claim one of the crowns.
 Bonfires (and bonfire jumping) are also part of the proceedings.